 On this page

-Innovation in content of education on primary and secondary level
+Innovation in the content of education on the primary and secondary level

 Within the scope of the FEP for upper secondary education (general secondary schools and vocational education), we do not see innovation as a specific topic anywhere but specific competences in connection with innovation could already be tracked: